-At the TechTalk-session, some of the questions in the discussion were on the expectations on graphics vendors and how newer versions of Citrix-products continually gets compared to older versions but without mentioning the advancements in the underlying operating systems.
+At the TechTalk-session, some of the questions in the discussion were on the expectations on graphics vendors and how newer versions of Cloud-products continually gets compared to older versions but without mentioning the advancements in the underlying operating systems.
 Very interesting topics!

 After the TechTalk-session we got the pleasure of having Dr. Benny Tritsch presenting the monitoring capabilities of Lakesides Systrack product.
 A comprehensive tool to monitor the collected performance data on a higher level, as it correlates data across different parameters to show the overall health of an environment.
 This makes sense, as the users’ experience are a matter of a lot of different parameters and not just one, two or five particular parameters.

 Following the Lakeside session it was time for me to get on stage and try to keep the high standards from the previous session.
 My nerves were starting to alert me minutes before beginning, but I was determined to at least do the introduction in German – and I think my German Language teacher from my school time would have been proud, even though the introduction was very short.
 Maybe I should challenge myself to do more of my presentation in German at some opportunity in the future?
 Continuing the session in English, to make sure that everybody would get my message from the presentation, I talked about what users expect and how these expectations often collide with the expectations from the corporations, but with the help of Nvidia GRID cards it is possible to get the best of all worlds: Better performance, higher user density and the graphical user experience that we all expect.
-I talked about a customer case we had, where GPU’s were implemented to harvest all these benefits and lastly I showed, how much improvement GPU’s are contributing to a particular customer’s Citrix environment – you can read more on this subject in my blogs here, here, here and here.
+I talked about a customer case we had, where GPU’s were implemented to harvest all these benefits and lastly I showed, how much improvement GPU’s are contributing to a particular customer’s Cloud environment – you can read more on this subject in my blogs here, here, here and here.

 My session was followed by a session from Nvidia showing how Windows 10 is more graphics intense than previous operating systems, and how the Tesla M10-cards can benefit the user experience significantly.
 It is interesting that consumer operating systems are utilizing a GPU by that much and that we are not able to deactivate these graphical features like we used to do with Windows 7/Server 2008 R2.

-Continuing on the graphical subject, Roy showed Citrix user sessions with and without a vGPU – on a Raspberry Pipowered by a mobile powerbank!
+Continuing on the graphical subject, Roy showed Cloud user sessions with and without a vGPU – on a Raspberry Pipowered by a mobile powerbank!
 Impressive what kind of user experience, such a small device can deliver (depending on the backend servers, but still…) Even though I have been working with virtualizing graphical resources for a while now, I am still amazed time after time by the difference between a session with and without GPU-acceleration.
 I think I may be affected a little by speed blindness over the years and getting too accustomed to the graphical acceleration, when I only start noticing it when it is absent!